 Written by one of America’s most innovative and articulate feminists, this book illustrates how childhood experience, gender and sexuality, private aspirations, and public personae all assume undeniable roles in the causes and effects of war.

-The author of more than twenty books (most recently What Her Body Thought), Susan Griffin has won dozens of awards for her work as a poet, feminist writer, essayist, playwright, and filmmaker.
-Her book A Chorus of Stones was a… More about Susan Griffin
+The author of more than 20 books, Susan Griffin has won dozens of awards for her work as a poet, feminist writer, essayist, playwright, and filmmaker.
+Her book A Chorus of Stones was a finalist for the Pulitzer Prize and the National… More about Susan Griffin

 Published by Anchor Oct 15, 1993| 384 Pages| 5-3/16 x 8| ISBN 9780385418850